grapl-security/grapl/README.md

 Change directories to the `grapl/grapl-cdk/` folder.
 There should already be build binaries.

+Execute `npm i` to install the aws-cdk dependencies.

 Add a `.env` file, and fill it in:

     BUCKET_PREFIX="<unique prefix to differentiate your buckets>"